 “Our agreement with Enron allows us to manage the volatile energy costs associated with deregulating markets, such as California,” said Arthur Coppola, President and CEO of the Macerich Company.
 “Moreover, it will allow Macerich to enhance and actively manage energy systems at our properties side-by-side with Enron, the leading innovator in the field.”

-Lou Pai, Chairman and CEO of Enron Energy Services stated, “We applaud the Macerich Company for illustrating the foresight to proactively manage energy procurement and systems within their world-class portfolio.
+Lou Pai, Chairman and CEO of Enron Energy Services stated, “We applaud the Macerich Company for demostrating the foresight to proactively manage energy procurement and systems within their world-class portfolio.
 By partnering with Enron, Macerich has access to proven experience in managing the risks and uncertainty associated with a non-core, but essential part of their business.”

 -more-